Preheat your oven to 190°C (170°C fan). Line a large baking tray with parchment paper.

 Add the egg, egg yolk, and vanilla extract.
 Beat until the mixture is lighter in color, smooth, and slightly fluffy.

-1 Teaspoon Vanilla extract, 1 medium Egg, 1 Egg yolk
+1 teaspoon vanilla extract, 1 medium egg, 1 egg yolk

 Sift together the flour, bicarbonate of soda, and salt.
 Gradually add these dry ingredients to the wet mixture, beating until smooth and well combined.